Charles Blondin: Personal life

 Charles Blondin married Marie Blancherie on 6 August 1846, legitimising their son Aime Leopold, after which they had two more children.
-It is not known what happened to his French family after he went to the United States.
+He was still legally married to Blancherie when he moved to America.

 While in the U.S. he married a second wife, Charlotte Lawrence in Boston, Massachusetts in 1852.
 Together they had five children: Adele (b.
 1854), Edward (b.
 1855), Iris (b.
 1861), Henry Coleman (b.
 1862), and Charlotte (b.
 1866).

 In 1895, Blondin married again, this time in the United Kingdom.
 His third wife, Katherine James, had nursed him through a back injury earlier that year.
 Although much younger, Katherine survived him by only four years, dying of cancer in 1901 at the age of 36.